 Noto's Small-Hotel Scene and Where Dimora Santagatha Fits

 Sicily's Val di Noto has spent the better part of two decades building a hospitality identity around converted aristocratic architecture.
 Noto itself sits at the sharper end of that trend: its UNESCO-listed Baroque centre, rebuilt almost entirely after the 1693 earthquake, attracts a property type that prioritises historic fabric and urban position over resort-scale amenities.
 The result is a cluster of small, independently run properties that compete on character and location rather than pool counts or conference space.
-Dimora Santagatha, addressed at Via Corrado Sbano 46, belongs to that cluster and carries a MICHELIN Selected distinction in the 2025 Michelin Hotels guide, a designation that places it among a curated set of properties the guide's inspectors consider worth recommending to a quality-conscious traveller.
+Dimora Santagatha, addressed at Via Sbano Corrado 46, is a hotel in Noto with a MICHELIN Selected distinction in the 2025 Michelin Hotels guide.

 The Baroque Town as Context for the Stay